ScorexFoundation/sigmastate-interpreter/docs/LangSpec.md

    /** Absolute value of this numeric value.
     * @since 2.0
     */
-  def abs: Numeric
+  def toAbs: Numeric

   /** Compares this numeric with that numeric for order.
 Returns a negative integer, zero, or a positive integer as the
    * `this` is less than, equal to, or greater than `that`.
    */
-  def compare(that: SNumeric): Int
+  def compareTo(that: SNumeric): Int
 }

 class Short extends Numeric